tabler/tabler/pages/_docs/buttons.md

 ## Button variations

 Use the button classes that correspond to the function of your button.
-The big range of available colours will help you show your buttons' purpose and make them easy to spot.
+The big range of available colors will help you show your buttons' purpose and make them easy to spot.

 {% capture code %}
 {% for button in site.button-variants %}